NCCCO Makes Getting Crane Operator Certification Easier

 Simplification of the CCO CAD Library

-The CCO has created dozens of Computer-assisted drawings (CADs) over the years to mimic real-world situations that crane operators in training may run into on the job.
-Those CADs have been used for years in the training and testing process.
+The CCO has created dozens of computer-assisted drawings (CADs) over the years to mimic real-world situations that crane operators in training may run into on the job.
+Those CADs have been used in the training and testing process.
 But a recent review of those documents found them to be overly complicated, out of touch with reality, and—at least the majority of them—redundant.
-That’s why the organization is streamlining their CAD library and cutting the number of drawings they’ll be using in future certification exams to just a handful.
+That’s why the organization streamlined its CAD library and reduced the number of drawings it’ll be using in future certification exams to just a handful.

-A review of the documents found that a solid 80% of all real-world sites that operators might come across would be covered adequately by just twelve of the CADs the CCO had stored in their library.
+A review of the documents found that a solid 80 percent of all real-world scenarios that operators might come across would be covered adequately by just 12 of the CADs the CCO had stored in its library.
 The remainder of the drawings were deemed excessive and, ultimately, unnecessary.

 This will undoubtedly make the crane testing and certification process much easier for individuals in an operator training class.
 The CCO says that by limiting the number of CADs used in new testing applications it will: